nicholasaweiner/nick-nue-portfolio/README.md

 - @NuxtJS/Axios POST to Getform.io
 - Conditional rendering in `pages/projects/_id.vue` based on keys in projects object
 - Conditional rendering with external links/icons for projects
-- Changelog in `README.md` for updates to portfolio
+- Changelog in `README.md` for updates to portfolio.
+Updates in this entry include about a week's work.
+I will update changelog with daily changes in future.

 ### Removed
 - Client Information from About Component